Where are they now? Liverpool’s last 20 January signings

 The Serbia international arrived in a £5.1million deal from Red Star Belgrade as Jurgen Klopp’s first signing as manager of Liverpool and was regarded as a highly-rated prospect.

-But Grujic has found first-team opportunities hard to come by and has instead been sent out on loan to Cardiff and now Hertha, although if Dardai’s comments are anything to go by, perhaps the 22-year-old could still make an impact at Anfield.
+But Grujic has found first-team opportunities hard to come by and has instead been sent out on loan to Cardiff, Hertha and now Porto.
+We’re starting to doubt he’ll ever have a career at Anfield.

 Liverpool loanee Marko Grujic finishing off a lovely team-made goal for Hertha Berlin against FC Schalke last night: pic.twitter.com/i8PChGqdhl